Skip to content

 Software is never complete and the code base including its dependencies is an always updating document.
 That automatically means you need to track it, good and bad, keeping in mind that something good can turn bad.

-And the downside of simply trusting project maintainers or digitally signed builds are getting more obvious every day.
+And the downside of simply trusting project maintainers or digitally signed builds is getting more obvious every day.
 Therefore, maintaining the integrity of software supply chains will be an ongoing problem for users and vendors for the years to come.